php-ru/symfony-docs-ru/best_practices/controllers.rst

 needed to coordinate the different parts of the application.

-As a rule of thumb, you should follow the 5-10-20 rule, where controllers should only define 5 variables or less, contain 10 actions or less and include 20 lines of code or less in each action.
+As a rule of thumb, you should follow the 5-10-20 rule, where controllers should only define 5 variables or fewer, contain 10 actions or fewer and include 20 lines of code or fewer in each action.
 This isn't an exact science, but it should help you realize when code should be refactored out of the controller and into a service.